xtmalliance/argon-server/README.md

 ## First steps / Get Started

 Normally a "Display Provider" is used in conjunction with a "Display Application".
 In this case Flight Blender output is directed to a Flight Spotlight instance.
-You can customize a application instance by choosing what kind of modules you want to support, you can pick any or all from the above.
+You can customize an application instance by choosing what kind of modules you want to support, you can pick any or all from the above.

 ## Openskies stack

-Flight tracking data can be submitted to Flight Spotlight by an Display provider like [Flight Blender](https://github.com/openskies-sh/flight-blender) via the accompying software like [Flight Launchpad](https://github.com/openskies-sh/flight-launchpad), for more information see the diagram below
+Flight tracking data can be submitted to Flight Spotlight by an Display provider like [Flight Blender](https://github.com/openskies-sh/flight-blender) via the accompanying software like [Flight Launchpad](https://github.com/openskies-sh/flight-launchpad), for more information see the diagram below

 ![OpenskiesStack](images/openskies-stack.png)